c0991100247/OJT_RaspberryPi/README.md

 - query for detail steps by asking question to Wrap AI
 > how to connect my Raspberry Pi device via SSH?
 - once connected, Wrap will display pi@piCYC0200
-- connectino can also be made via other command-line environment, such as VSCode terminal
+- connection can also be made via other command-line environment, such as VSCode terminal
 ```
 ssh pi@piCYC0200.local
 ```